RZhang05/Mr-Benum-Questions/string-manipulation/2. Medium/Question 4: Camel Caser.md

 # Camel Caser

-Write a program that takes a sentence as input and outputs the sentence in camelCase with the space remove and the first letter of every word is uppercased.
+Write a program that takes a sentence as input and outputs the sentence in camelCase with the spaces removed and the first letter of every word in uppercase.

 ## Sample Input 1
 ```